KTH2536/mylms/README.md

-# 2021 Wetube
+# 2021 MyLMS

-Clone coding from NomadCoders/Nico!
-The latest(2021) way to make website by nodeJS and mongoDB
+The latest(2021) way to make website by nodeJS and mongoDB... maybe!
+I hope this project will be fun & incourage!

+---

 ## requires